junxit/us-congress-bills-113/metadata.md

 - 2013-06-05 — Placed on the House Calendar, Calendar No. 30.
 - 2013-06-05 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-97.
 - 2013-06-05 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-97.
+- 2013-06-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-06-25 — Considered as unfinished business. (consideration: CR H4009-4010)
+- 2013-06-25 — Considered under suspension of the rules. (consideration: CR H4006)
+- 2013-06-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1092.
+- 2013-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-06-25 — Mr. Davis, Rodney moved to suspend the rules and pass the bill.
+- 2013-06-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 3, 1 Present (Roll no. 288). (text: CR H4006)
+- 2013-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 3, 1 Present (Roll no. 288).(text: CR H4006)